linnykoleh/Spring/Notes.md

 - Managing the life-cycle of Spring beans.

 Some commonly used implementations of the `ApplicationContext` interface are:
-- `AnnotationConfigApplicationContext` - Standalone application context used with configuration in the form of annotated classes.
+- **AnnotationConfigApplicationContext** - Standalone application context used with configuration in the form of annotated classes.
-- `AnnotationConfigWebApplicationContext` - Same as `AnnotationConfigApplicationContext` but for web applications.
+- **AnnotationConfigWebApplicationContext** - Same as `AnnotationConfigApplicationContext` but for web applications.
-- `ClassPathXmlApplicationContext` - Standalone application context used with XML configuration located on the classpath of the application.
+- **ClassPathXmlApplicationContext** - Standalone application context used with XML configuration located on the `classpath` of the application.
-- `FileSystemXmlApplicationContext` - Standalone application context used with XML configuration located as one or more files in the file system.
+- **FileSystemXmlApplicationContext** - Standalone application context used with XML configuration located as one or more files in the `file system`.
-- `XmlWebApplicationContext` - Web application context used with XML configuration.
+- **XmlWebApplicationContext** - Web application context used with XML configuration.

 ## The lifecycle of a Spring bean